Book Review: Stoicism and the Art of Happiness

 Recommendation

-If you have the time to read it, it will not disappoint nor is it too redundant.
-It provides the novice and the advanced Stoic student with enough new insights to continue her journey.
+If you have the time to read it, it will not disappoint, nor is it too redundant.
+It provides the novice and the advanced Stoic student with enough new insights to continue their journey.
 It also shows the progression of Donald Robertson as a writer of modern philosophical self-help books.

 This book wouldn’t be at the top of a recommendation list, but if you happen upon it, give it a read.
 It is one of those books that remind us that if we want to live well and learn to art of happiness, then we need to put it into practice.